 Here is how ozone kills a virus.
 Viruses are extremely small, independent particles, built of crystals and macromolecules that multiply only within the host cell.
 The novel coronavirus is an “enveloped virus.”
 Enveloped viruses are commonly more sensitive to physico-chemical challenges.

 The Effect of Ozone on Viruses

 When disinfecting large areas, ozone gas has been proven to kill the SARS coronavirus.
-Because the structure of the new 2019-nCoV coronavirus is almost identical, it is somewhat safe to believe that it will also work on the new coronavirus.
 Currently, there are more than 17 scientific studies that prove ozone gas can destroy the SARS coronavirus.

 Ozone generators are able to make ozone from normal air and are normally used as room disinfectants.